Article Content

 WeekTask

 Week 1Take a mock exam.
-Determine you baseline score.
+Determine your baseline score.
 Identify specific areas of weaknesses.
-Go over at least 5-10 of the missed question in depth and fully understand what was missed.
+Go over every missed question, in depth, understanding why it was missed.

 Week 2Take a second mock exam.
-Aim to score at least 10 percent higher than you baseline score.
+Aim to score at least 10% higher than you baseline.
 Once again, identify specific weak points in each missed question and do an in depth review.

 Week 3 Repeat the process from week 2.
 This time aim for not only accuracy, but speed.
-Also aim for a 10%+ improvement in score.
-Practice with a tutor or teacher that will properly show problem solving strategies.
+Time your self, and aim for a 10%+ improvement in score.
+If you miss this target, practice with a tutor or teacher that can teach you problem solving strategies, specific to AP Physics 1.

-Week 4Take another mock exam.
+Week 4Take the 4th mock exam.
 Repeat processes above.
 You should see another 5-10% improvement in score.
-Make some notes on frequent question types you see, strategies that work, etc.
+Make some notes on frequent question types you see, strategies that work for you etc.

 Practice with Realistic Questions